rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 }
 ```

-Also we need to write a logic for getting our checklist from api and storing response.
+Also, we need to write a logic for getting our checklist from API and storing a response:

 ```ts
 initHandler$ = this.init$.pipe(